 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-- You will make the marinade first the night before so the meat can absorb the flavors.
-The next day, you will process with the rest of the recipe.
+Step 1: You will make the marinade first the night before so the meat can absorb the flavors.

-- Place thinly sliced beef in a sealed container with the marinade and refrigerate for an hour to overnight.
+Step 2: Place steaks in a sealed container with the marinade and refrigerate for an hour to overnight.

 Serving Suggestions